-The course uses a web-based simulation that will take you through the various stages of a turnaround process (of a car manufacturer).
+The program uses a web-based simulation that will take you through the various stages of a turnaround process (of a car manufacturer).
 The simulation is designed to enhance your understanding of the connection between financial and operational processes, and the trade-offs between short-term survival and long-term recovery.
-Even if you will never end up in a turnaround situation, this course will substantially increase your understanding of how companies work and how to manage cash.
+Even if you will never end up in a turnaround situation, this program will substantially increase your understanding of how companies work and how to manage cash.

 How you will benefit

 Being able to sail a ship through a storm makes you a better captain, even in calm waters.
-So, even if you never end up in a turnaround situation, you will benefit from the insights of this course and will be better equipped to optimize your business.
+So, even if you never end up in a turnaround situation, you will benefit from the insights of this program and will be better equipped to optimize your business.

 You will learn to: